jpoehnelt/blog/src/posts/running-with-exertional-compartment-syndrome.md

 ### Possible cause

 My non-expert opinion is that this was all caused by a charley horse, or a muscle spasm or cramp that occurred about 4 weeks ago.
 This led to imbalance and tightness throughout my lower leg.
-A week later, I ran a 50k and struggled a bit, but didn't feel that much of a setback.
-You can read my [Behind the Rocks 50k Race Report](/posts/2022-behind-the-rocks-50k) for more information on that.
+A week later, I ran a 50k and struggled a bit, but didn't feel that much of a setback. :innocent:

+You can read my [Behind the Rocks 50k Race Report](/posts/2022-behind-the-rocks-50k) for more information on the outcome.

-### Diagnosis
+### Diagnosis :stethoscope:

 So after some additional long runs, and another race, I finally went to the doctor to see what was going on.
-I can only take so many days off running before something must change; I made it 7 days!
-(Prior to these injuries I had a 70+ day run streak going back to the beginning of the year.)
+I can only take so many days off running before something must change; I made it 7 days! :grimace: (Prior to these injuries I had a 70+ day run streak going back to the beginning of the year.)

 When going to the orthopedic office, it always feels like I shouldn't be there and need to go back home.
 I think this is because of the nature of a chronic injury due to activities that I chose to partake in.
 I don't have an acute injury.
 I don't have a job that causes me a repetitive stress injury.
 I just run a lot and for very long distances.